Difference Between Pure Leather and Genuine Leather

 Generally, genuine leather can be found in cheap belts, shoes, and purses.
 Moreover, since genuine leather is artificially synthesized leather, it has more varieties, colors, designs, patterns, and more such things.

 Genuine leather is manufactured in multiple thin layers and all the layers are then glued together to make a thick layer of leather.
-If the glue used is of low quality then it can also result in tearing off the leather.
+If the glue used is of low quality, it can also tear off the leather.

 Main Differences Between Pure Leather and Genuine Leather